fbk-most/civic-digital-twins/docs/design/dd-000-engine.md

 # ...

-# This line produces an error squiggle because the
+# This line produces static typing errors because the
 # operation is mixing apples and oranges.
 d = c * b + scale
 ```